 Im Yours Ukulele Lesson in 5 Chords

-Jason Mraz’s huge hit is, no doubt, probably the most covered song on ukulele over the previous few years which is pretty interesting when you think about that Mraz actually wrote the track on an electric guitar.
-Here’s how to play Im Yours ukulele lesson.
+Jason Mraz’s huge hit is, no doubt, probably the most covered song on ukulele over the previous few years which is pretty interesting when you think that Mraz actually wrote the track on an electric guitar.
+Here’s how to play the I’m Yours ukulele lesson.

 Chords for This Song.

 Chords that you need to learn and need to know for how to play I’m Yours ukulele lesson, an amazing song by Jason Mraz, thru the simple version of this track (there are a couple of more in the middle part which I’ve not included in this post) and they’re C, Am, F, D7, and G.